SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 +++

+This guide will help you work around restricted Internet connection like a school network or Turkish Internet service provider that block Twitter.

 ## Orbot and Orfox

 When using the Tor Browser bundle what you get is a modified version of Firefox which bundle the Tor proxy.
 Firefox then connect through that proxy to the Tor network.
 On an Android device, the browser and proxy come as two apps.